Are you working with your child on learning their name? If so, this rocket ship name craft is perfect!

 Directions

-Glue the rocket base on the far left of the background paper.
+Now, guide your kids to stick the rocket base on the far left of the background paper.
+Their rocket is starting to look like it’s ready for a space expedition!

-Once you have finished the child’s name, glue the rocket top to the right of the name so the rocket is complete.
+Once they’ve finished attaching their name, guide them to stick the rocket top to the right of the name, completing the rocket.

-Decorate the space background by placing start stickers or using gel markers to make your own stars.
+For the final touch, let your kids decorate the space background by placing star stickers or using gel markers to create their own galaxy.

 That’s it!
-Isn’t this a simple and fun craft?!
+Isn’t this a simple and fun rocket ship craft?!

 Space Unit For Kids